Research challenges idea that upper cross syndrome causes pain

 Upper cross syndrome refers to the hunched posture of the upper body, particularly in the shoulder girdle, neck and head, and upper spine.
 Certain upper body muscles are considered “tight” and “weak,” which may cause less flexibility in the shoulders, discomfort, and pain.

-A client I see regularly for massage therapy fits many of the telltale signs associated with upper cross syndrome.
-They work primarily in front of a computer, sitting at a desk for long hours.
+Former clients whom I used to see regularly for massage therapy fit many of the telltale signs associated with upper cross syndrome.
+They worked primarily in front of a computer, sitting at a desk for long hours.
+When they came in to see me, the usual complaints were rhomboid pain, pain in the upper back and shoulders, and sometimes a headache that starts in the neck and goes into the jaw.

 His work suggested that issues of joints, the musculoskeletal system, and the nervous system would affect the way other parts of the body functioned both locally and systemically.

+The hallmark of these postural deviations is overactivity in some areas and under activity in the opposing muscles.
 There are also various types of postures that are associated with upper cross syndrome:

 Just as upper crossed syndrome affects the upper body, lower crossed syndrome follows a similar path of opposing weak and tight muscles in the lower body.
 Layer syndrome affects both the upper and lower portions of the body as a combination of the upper and lower cross syndromes.
+In some cases, upper cross and lower cross syndrome may affect each other.

 man with upper cross syndrome